-I hadn’t spoken with Mike about his Granny Nannies of Orlando for about a week.
+I hadn’t spoken with Mike for about a week.
 The last words he’d said to me were, “Ok, I am going out for my morning coffee now, so I will be in touch later, with the alpha tower…. nearly done, just the twiddly bits round the foliage.”

 It wasn’t unusual for us to not speak for many days after being apparently in mid sentence.
 During Mike’s recovery he might go for a number of days without being able to sit at a computer.
 So, obviously I never thought any think of it.
 He’d been getting better.
-He seemed to have turned a corner, as was making great strides forward with his health.uk aviva aqua park
+He seemed to have turned a corner, as was making great strides forward with his health.

 After receiving the tweet from Ferg, I immediately sent a text message to Mike and then later one to his son Jules.
 I waited a while before sending the text to Jules because obviously how do you approach such a subject.

-I did a search for get evaluated for medical marijuana online and found a piece posted by Wibby on Giant Bomb announcing his death.
+I did a search online a found a piece posted by Wibby on Giant Bomb announcing his death.
 I didn’t know who Wibby was and so didn’t know how accurate his information could be.
 While I waited for news from either Mike pronouncing the news of his death to be premature, or his family, I found myself locked numbly at my desk.
 The minutes slowly ticked by.
 Almost desperately, I sent a Skype message to Mike that read, “Mike, please tell me you’re there…”